PingleSlayer/ChessGPT/README.md

 I believe a finalized model could outperform Stockfish while being able to thoroughly explain why it makes certain decisions.

-I believe that a community should be capable of producing enough data and compute to create an amazing model and to serve as a proof of concept of some techniques for creating specialized models.
+I think that a community should be capable of producing enough data and compute to create an amazing model and to serve as a proof of concept of some techniques for creating specialized models.
 Some of the unique techniques I would like to test/use are:
  - Creating a wide variety of tasks to improve overal knowledge in the field
  - Using well-structured prompts for tasks